McGill Place Sustainable Philosophy and Goals

 LAND STEWARDSHIP: McGill Place has lots of open land which makes us ALL Land Stewards:

-- Combating climate change/erosion with landscaping, irrigation, walkways, community terraces.
+- Working with the climate shifts and erosion with landscaping, irrigation, walkways, community terraces.

 - Make sure substances used to enhance the landscape are organic compounds that don’t harm the food chain, aquifer or us.